 Kristýna Haklová“I was surprised that there wasn’t a club, so we decided to find a venue.
 After a year and a half, we can see that the demand is there.”

-This combination of international tourists, a substantial English-speaking expat community, and locals comfortable with English creates a uniquely viable market for global comedy acts.
+This combination of international tourists, a substantial English-speaking community, and locals comfortable with English in an era of Netflix and YouTube creates a viable market for global comedy acts.

 Why irreverence resonates

-There's something particularly fitting about Prague becoming a hub for comedy that challenges sensibilities.
 The enduring Czech tradition of using humor to confront authority, question orthodoxy, and find absurdity in serious topics aligns naturally with the comedic DNA of Jefferies, Gervais, and Chappelle.
-These aren't comedians seeking safe audiences; they are seeking audiences that get it.

-In an era when comedians worldwide increasingly navigate cultural sensitivities and platform controversies, Prague offers something increasingly rare: a crowd that expects to be challenged and knows how to laugh at the uncomfortable.
-It's a city that understands comedy’s role isn't just to entertain, but to provoke, question, and push back.
+In an era when comedians worldwide increasingly navigate cultural sensitivities and platform controversies, Prague offers something increasingly rare: a crowd that expects to be challenged.